 “I have liked the “Liminal” name ever since I looked up what it meant when we used it for our series of conferences a few years ago.
 I think it embraces the ever-evolving nature of our faith.
 It speaks to the fact that we actually value admitting that we don’t have all the answers, and even that we don’t expect to “get there”, but that we do have trust in God and hope for a journey that we can live out together.
 As Paul put it in 1 Corinthians, “For now we see only a reflection as in a mirror; then we shall see face to face.
 Now I know in part; then I shall know fully, even as I am fully known.”
 I like this perspective on life and our journey with and towards God.” – Jared Bangs

 “Have you ever walked across a bridge?
 We all have.
 Was it made of concrete, steel, wood, or stones?
 What was below, a river, a canyon, an ocean?
 What was above, the open sky, a mountain top, another bridge?
 I love bridges because they bring things together.
 They remove gaps between sides, people, and perspectives.
 Bridges remind us that we can move across treacherous and otherwise impassable boundaries.
 That is what Liminal is to me.
 It is a means to know what I know but hold that with humility.
 It means to believe what I believe but realize that belief is transcendent.
 Liminal means having confidence in processes.
 Liminal represents holding creative and wonderful tensions that are mysterious.
 Liminal is a bridge.” – Richard Sochel

 So now, we begin the process of officially changing the name with all the necessary institutions.
-For now, in terms of your giving, you can continue making your offerings to “Liminal Church of Ventura” and we’ll let you know when everything is officially changed.
+For now, in terms of your giving, you can continue making your offerings to “Ventura Vineyard” and we’ll let you know when everything is officially changed.

 We want to thank all of you for your support and for your name submissions.
 Whether yours was chosen or not, the concepts were all important.